WinterFlw/WinterFlw/README.md

 ###
 I will Learing ML!
 And I want to analyze finance data with AI.

-I'm learning JS + TS to do cloncoding about 호갱노노 and 아실!
 I will run LocaL LLM on Mac M3 Max and devleope ios APP too.
-And also I want to analyse data about finance.

 **Programming Languages:**